Nanay41043/Survey_of_Deep_Metric_Learning/README.md

 # 👏 Survey of Deep Metric Learning

-Traditionally, they have defined metrics in a variety of ways, including Euclidean distance and cosine similarity.
+Traditionally, they have defined metrics in a variety of ways, including pairwise distance, similarity, and probability distribution.

 💡 I hope that many people will learn about metric learning through this repository.